 At first, both Ben and I thought that our observation was not unique because FDA was known since 1871.
 However, after thoroughly searching the literature, we concluded that we were dealing with an unprecedented cell membrane phenomenon and called it "fluorochromasia" for "becoming fluorescent."

 Rotman, B., and Papermaster, B.W.
 (1966).
 Membrane properties of living mammalian cells as studied by enzymatic hydrolysis of fluorogenic esters.
 Proc Natl Acad Sci USA 55, 134-141.
 The outstanding feature of fluorochromasia is that only occurs in living cells that have a healthy membrane.
-Consequently, fluorochromasia has been widely used (more than 25,000 papers) to easily distinguish between living from dead cells.
-Over the years, fluorochromasia has been shown to occur in all types of cells including mammalian, microbial, and vegetal.
+Consequently, fluorochromasia has been widely used (more than 29,000 papers report using the technique) to easily distinguish between living from dead cells.
+Over the years, fluorochromasia has been shown to occur in all types of cells including mammalian, microbial, vegetal, and inside of embryos.

 New research field:Immunology, Immunogenetics